MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 Execution policies for the local computer and current user are stored in the registry.
-You do not need to set execution policies in your Windows PowerShell profile.
+You do not need to set execution policies in your PowerShell profile.
 The execution policy for a particular session is stored only in memory and is lost when the session is closed.

 The execution policy is not a security system that restricts user actions.